23 January 2021

 § Eat Out to Help Out

-§ miscellaneous subsidies paid out to businesses
+§ Miscellaneous subsidies paid out to businesses

-Of these the first does not involve the public finances at this stage as the Bank of England has lent some £12.3 billion in the CFF.
-It may appear if there are losses on the scheme but as we stand we see simply some implicit support for retail sales (Or: Of these the first does not appear as a debt in the public finances at this stage, as the Bank of England has merely "lent" some £12.3 billion into the CFF.
-It may appear as a debt if the loan is not repaid; there are losses on the scheme but at present as we stand we see simply some implicit support for retail sales.).
+"Of these the first does not involve the public finances at this stage as the Bank of England has lent some £12.3 billion in the CFF.
+It may appear if there are losses on the scheme but as we stand we see simply some implicit support for retail sales. " (Or: Of these the first does not appear as a debt in the public finances at this stage, as the Bank of England has merely "lent" some £12.3 billion into the CFF.
+It may appear as a debt if the loan is not repaid; but at present we see simply some implicit support for retail sales.).

-Sadly the Office for National Statistics has turned its blind eye to this issue (of swings) and never published produced the research which was done; which leads me to conclude it favoured the Retail (over the Consumer?)
-Price Index.
-But the inflation issue is for another day except we to say that this is have an area where the Office of National Statisticsout official statistics office has a disappointing track record.
+"Sadly the Office for National Statistics has turned its blind eye to this issue (of swings) and never produced (does he mean 'published'?) the research which was done (please punctuate) which leads me to conclude it favoured the Retail Price Index.
+(Over what?
+The CPI?)
+But the inflation issue is for another day except (to remark that) we have an area where out (our?) official statistics office has a disappointing track record."

 (Comments are welcome direct to the me at cawstein@gmail.com)